 Parental allowance is paid in arrears every 25 working days.
 However, the final instalment of the parental allowance is paid after the allowance period is over.

 Paternity allowance is paid in arrears for one or several paternity leave periods at a time or in instalments of 25 working days if one paternity leave period is longer than this.

-Visit Kela's online customer service to check the next payment date.
+Visit Kela's e-service to check the next payment date.
 Log in using your online banking user ID and password or a mobile certificate.